CitruXonve/devblog/source/_posts/Post-interview-insights-in-2025.md

 print(hash_table.get('key2')) # -2 -> 5 -> 4
 ```

+## LRUCache && LinkedList (doubly-linked)

+Originally asked during a **90-min offline** coding round with Speechify in early-February 2025.

+Requirement: Both most/least recently used nodes need to be accessed.

+Learnings: Beware of the modularization and reusability to avoid running into unnecessary issues.
+When refreshing a node in the middle of a list, avoid mixing the head logic with the mid-node logic.

+Note: No need to use dummy node like singly linked list.

+## LFUCache && LinkedList (doubly-linked)

+Not asked in any interview yet.
+See [460.
+LFU Cache (Hard)](https://leetcode.com/problems/lfu-cache/description/).

 ## Priority Queue

 Originally asked by Duolingo in early-February 2025.

 Problem description:

 ```markdown
 There appears to be a certain data structure, together with trace logs of insertion and pop operations of element values into and out of it, but the type of the data structure is unknown.